metacurrency/ceptr-org/_whitepapers/Holochains.md

 ## Small Shift in Assumptions Yield Massive Effect
-Impossibility proof of distributed computing with one errant process[footnote] to proof of probability 1.[footnote]
-Impossibility and Triviality.
-Many proofs of certain things being impossible[footnote], but with a slight change of model become almost trivial.
+Impossibility proof of distributed computing with one errant process[^FLP] to proof of probability 1.[^Prob1] Impossibility and Triviality.
+Many proofs of certain things being impossible[^Imp], but with a slight change of model become almost trivial.
 Breaking down the problem of multi-agent distributed computing in a slightly different way, enables solutions that don't have the same kinds of bottlenecks.
 Normal Assumptions of (distributed) computing.
 Data positivism/objectivity.
 Absolute frame/ether.